Quank-hpc/Quank-hpc.github.io/index.md

 # Blogs

-This header is the thchnical blogs post list.
+This header is the technical blogs post list.
 Covered topics will be
 * HPC-related like complation, parallelism, shell script, cmake etc.;
 * Language-related like modern C++, rust, html;
 * tools-related and libraries-related.